abhishekBLD/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BOTWINGF405/Readme.md

 # BOTWINGF405 Flight Controller

 The BOTWINGF405 is a compact, high-performance flight controller developed for fixed-wing and FPV applications.
-Designed for reliability and flexibility, it integrates essential sensors and features for smooth flight and rich telemetry.
+Designed for reliability and flexibility, it integrates essential sensors and features for smooth flight and rich telemetry, produced by [BOTLAB DYNAMICS](https://www.botlabdynamics.store/).

 ![BOTWINGF405 Board](Layout_top_1.png "BOTWINGF405-TOP-1")